bdewerff/harry_potter_project/source/prisoner_of_azkaban/azkaban.rst

 The third adventure in the Harry Potter series has Harry, Ron, and Hermione dealing with Serius Black, a possible ally of Lord Voldemort.
-While staying with the Dursley family, he learns Sirius Black has escaped prison and after losing control of his emotions, Harry blows his Aunt Marge up like a balloon and leaves the Dursleys to Diagon Alley.
+While staying with the Dursley family, he learns Sirius Black has escaped prison.
+After losing control of his emotions, Harry blows his Aunt Marge up like a balloon and leaves the Dursleys to Diagon Alley.